gengwg/terminator/terminator.md

 Split the view horizontally

-    Ctrl-Shift-O:

-Move to the terminal left  of  the  current one:

-    Alt + Left
+    Ctrl-Shift-O

-Move to the terminal right  of  the  current one:
+Move cursor to the terminal left/right/up/down  of  the  current one:

-    Alt + Right
+    Alt + Left/Right/Up/Down